ZakDev1/ZakDev1/README.md

 # 💫 About Me

-Hello!
-Building quick, responsive, and contemporary web applications with technologies like **React**, **Next.js**, and **TailwindCSS** is my primary focus as a web developer.
+Hello, I like to build quick, responsive, and contemporary web applications with technologies like **React**, **Next.js**, and **TailwindCSS**.
 I've worked on a variety of projects over the last few years, from full-stack web apps to personal websites.

-I'm currently learning **Flutter**, **Swift**, and **React Native** while broadening my skill set to include **mobile app development**.
+I'm currently learning **Flutter** and **Swift** while broadening my skill set to include **mobile app development**.
 In my free time, I like to experiment with new technology and tools.

-I'm always up for working together, sharing knowledge, and creating amazing things with other developers!

 ---